Data Analytics for Startups: All the Must-Knows

 • the demand for your product;

-• whether you're moving towards finding product-market fit;
+• whether you're moving toward finding product-market fit;

 • what are the emerging trends;